rayray012793/University-Project/README.md

 ## 💼 **Forage**

-This section contains various job simulations and professional courses completed through **Forage**, covering areas such as management consulting, business analysis, and more.
+This section contains various job simulations and professional courses completed through **Forage**, covering areas such as management consulting, aerospace systems engineering, and more.
 Below is a summary of the completed Forage courses and their projects.

+---

 ### 1. **PwC US Management Consulting Job Simulation**
-   - **Description**: Completed a job simulation focused on business transaction diligence for a PwC management consulting team
+   - **Description**: Completed a job simulation focused on business transaction diligence for a PwC management consulting team.
+The project involved analyzing potential synergies between two companies involved in a business transaction.
    - **Key Tasks**:
-     - **Synergy Potential Presentation**: Created a three-slide presentation for synergy potential in a transaction.
+     - **Synergy Potential Presentation**: Created a three-slide presentation outlining the synergy opportunities in the transaction.
-     - **Model Building**: Built a model with editable fields and assumptions
+     - **Model Building**: Built a financial model with editable fields and assumptions to assess potential outcomes of the transaction.
-     - **Email Summary**: Wrote a clear, concise email summary to communicate my findings.
+     - **Email Summary**: Wrote a clear and concise email to summarize the findings and communicate the analysis to stakeholders.

+---

+### 2. **GE Aerospace Explore Electrical Engineering Job Simulation**
+   - **Description**: Completed a job simulation involving electrical system design and troubleshooting navigation issues under adverse conditions.
+The experience enhanced technical proficiency and problem-solving skills in aerospace systems engineering.
+   - **Key Tasks**:
+     - **System Design & Troubleshooting**: Diagnosed and strategized solutions for avionics reliability in challenging environmental conditions, using simulation software for environmental impact assessment.
+     - **Technical Reporting**: Produced comprehensive design proposals and assessment plans in accordance with aerospace engineering protocols and safety requirements.

 ---